galaxyproject/training-material/topics/imaging/tutorials/multiplex-tissue-imaging-TMA/tutorial.md

 After illumination is corrected across round tiles, the tiles must be stitched together, and subsequently, each round mosaic must be registered together into a single pyramidal OME-TIFF file. **ASHLAR** from MCMICRO provides both of these functions.

-> ### {% icon details %} Important detail: Marker File
+> ### {% icon comment %} Important detail: Marker File
 >
 > **ASHLAR** optionally reads a marker metadata file to name the channels in the output OME-TIFF image.
 This marker file will also be used in later steps.
-Make sure that the marker file is comma-separated and has the `marker_names` as the third column (Figure 2.).
+Make sure that the marker file is comma-separated and has the `marker_names` as the third column (Figure 3.).
 >
 > ![markers](../../images/multiplex-tissue-imaging-TMA/ex2_markersFile.png "Markers file, used both in ASHLAR and downstream steps.
 Critically, the marker_names are in the third column.")
 >